Try This One-Minute Test to Uncover Hidden Health Risks

 Take this measurement today to get insight into your health

-To better understand potential health issues that may be lurking under the surface, grab a tape measure and measure your neck circumference.
+To better understand potential health issues that might be lurking under the surface, grab a tape measure and measure your neck circumference.
 Measure around the thinnest part of your neck.

-Science Daily recently urged readers to try this test, noting that while a thick neck may make you think of athletes or strength, research has shown that serious health risks may be more likely in people whose necks are large relative to their overall body size.
+Science Daily recently urged readers to try this test, noting that while a thick neck might make you think of athletes or strength, research has shown that serious health risks might be more likely in people whose necks are large relative to their overall body size.

 One reason why that's the case: A thick neck is an outward indicator of visceral fat, which collects around internal organs.